grinry/laravel.translator/README.md

     echo $product->name->locale('ru');
     echo $product->name->locale('en-Us');

+ Note, that if selected locale doesn't have a translation, it will show fallback locale, if this is not translated too it will find first possible translation or will leave it blank.
+ In some cases you must get selected language translation without using fallbacks (product name editing in some admin panel) then you can force to check only selected language translation, if translation doesnt exist it will return empty string:

+    echo $product->name->locale('ru', true);

  Sometimes you may wish to pass variable to translation, you can retrieve them like this:

     //eg. translation is Hello :name!